coding-mew/calculatorJS/README.md

 > JS calculator using filesystem to save the result in a pdf

-> covers the following functions:
+> covers the following mathematical functions:
 - pi
 - eulner number
 - percentage